 According to a November 3, 2014 article on nbcnewyork.com titled Tape Measure Falls 50 Stories From New Jersey Construction Site, Kills Man: Police, a gentleman named Gary Anderson was delivering sheetrock to a construction site.
 While he stood on the ground, a worker fifty stories up lost his grip on his one-pound tape measure.
 The tape measure was not tied off and fell down, striking Mr. Anderson on the head and killing him.

-An article published September 15, 2017 at cbs46.com titled Construction worker crushed by falling equipment in Atlanta details the very unfortunate case of Luis DeLeon, Jr. Mr. DeLeon was only twenty years old when a vat of cement fell from a crane and struck and killed him.
+An article published on September 15, 2017, at cbs46.com titled Construction worker crushed by falling equipment in Atlanta details the very unfortunate case of Luis DeLeon, Jr. Mr. DeLeon was only twenty years old when a vat of cement fell from a crane and struck and killed him.

 If you or a loved one have been injured or killed as a result of a construction accident involving a falling object, please contact us to learn more about your legal rights.
 And if you are an attorney researching falling object construction injuries, please contact us to learn more about opportunities to co-counsel.
 We have the resources to help you prosecute your client’s catastrophic construction accident case.